Event planning <em>Gantt chart template.</em>

 - Confirm the final headcount and give guaranteed numbers to the caterer

-- Finalise the floor plan, seating and room-turnaround schedule
+- Finalize the floor plan, seating and room turnaround schedule

 - Arrange transport, parking and accommodation blocks